Exartu/Exartu-MongoView/README.md

 Exartu-MongoView
 =================

-This EXPERIMENTAL package is an attempt to build a view (like SQL's, but on top of mongo) to be publish down to the client.
+A meteor package to publish docs with it's dependencies to the client.
-The idea is to add properties with info from another collection to the object of this publication (from now on 'mapping')

 #Usage